-Man struck by lightning in Spring speaks out after incident
+Man struck by lightning while walking dogs in Spring speaks out after incident

-HOUSTON, Texas (KTRK) -- According to the National Weather Service, the odds of being struck by lightning is one in 15,300.

-Alex Coreas was that one, and Sunday he spoke in an exclusive interview.
+Alex Coreas was that one, and Sunday he told his incredible story in an exclusive interview.

 The 27-year-old mechanic was walking his dogs in north Harris County Thursday when a pop-up thunderstorm moved into the area.